3scale-qe/3scale-tests/testsuite/tests/performance/README.md

 The performance test consists of two files:

-* `.hf.yaml` contains the performance test (benchmark), which will be executed on the hyperfoil.
+* `.hf.yaml` contains the performance test (benchmark), which will be executed on the hyperfoil. (located in templates directory)

 * `test_.py` Test consist of the following phases:
     * **SETUP:** Test creates 3scale objects, configure openshift, and adds necessary configuration to the benchmark template (`.hf.yaml` file).